 I would refinance all student debt through the government at 1% interest rate, whether it was held by students or by their parents.
 The incredible amount of student debt is an albatross around the neck of our economy.
 When my generation came out of college we immediately began buying cars, houses, and all the other items that we don’t need but want, that drive our consumer oriented economy.
 Now, when a student today comes out of college they may spend the next 10, 15, or even 20 years trying to pay off their student debt.
 Most of which does not go into the local economy, creating economic growth, but rather goes to the banksters who take the money out of the local economy and in many cases may even take it out of the country.

 I would also set up a forgiveness program for those working and paying taxes.
 If a student repaid at least $1000 on their loan I would give them a matching tax credit up to $1000.

 Many people ask how would we pay for this program, believing that we cannot afford to do this for our children.
 I ask instead how can we afford to not do this.
 The damage we do to our country as we limit and price Americans out of a higher education is not just immediate but also has critical and disastrous long term effects as we lose out to other countries in terms of invention, research, engineering, medicine, and the development of new ideas and social advances.
 I have a plan that will pay for all of this and more and will have no effect on 90% of Americans.

-This would be equivalent to a 1 penny fee on $100 of transactions.
-There would be citizen exemption equivalent to the minimum wage.
-At the current federal minimum wage of 7.25 that would mean the average American could complete $72,500 in financial transactions before they would have to pay any fees.
-This could produce over $1 Billion a day.
-After covering all higher education cost, that would still leave $100-150 Billion to return to the States for K-12 education.
+This would be equivalent to a 7 penny fee on $100 of transactions.
+There would be a citizen exemption equivalent to two times the minimum wage.
+At the current federal minimum wage of 7.25 that would mean the average American could complete about $20,700 in financial transactions before they would have to pay any fees.
+This could produce at least $1-2 Billion a day.
+After covering all higher education cost, that would still leave $120-180 Billion or more to return to the States for K-12 education.